 Maine is home to no less than 18 mountains, the most famous of which, Sugarloaf – offers the only above tree level lift service on the east.
 If you’re feeling particularly adventurous, why not tackle Mt Abram in Bethel by moonlight?
 For a few evenings each winter, brave souls gather to tackle the almost 2000ft mountain – not for the fainthearted!

 For little ones undertaking their first skiing adventure, Lost Peak in Auburn and Shawnee Peak in Bridgton offer slopes suitable for children as young as four.
-The Family Ice Centre in Falmouth offers fun for the whole family, with ice skating rinks, skating lessons and even ice hockey.
+The Family Ice Center in Falmouth offers fun for the whole family, with ice skating rinks, skating lessons and even ice hockey.

 And definitely add the Children’s Museum of Maine to the list of attractions to visit with the kids.
 Located in the Arts district in Portland, this museum is packed with activities meant to inspire creativity and encourage the youngsters to explore the world around them.
-From Coco’s Diner where kids can make their own pretend shakes and sodas, to the Toddler Park, Lobster Boat and kid’s theatre with puppets and dress-up, the little ones will be delighted at every turn!
+From Coco’s Diner where kids can make their own pretend shakes and sodas, to the Toddler Park, Lobster Boat and kid’s theater with puppets and dress-up, the little ones will be delighted at every turn!

 If you enjoy shopping, find out why over three million visitors head for the bargains offered at Kittery Outlets’ more than 100 discount stores – the perfect spot to stock up on presents for the folks back at home.